alexwitherspoon/alexwitherspoon/README.md

 ### Working With Me // README.MD // User Manual

 I've worked for, with, beside, above, below a lot of amazing people at start ups, fortune 100, airplane flight decks and more.
 That diversity of experience has shaped me into who I am today.
 Below are some biases that influence how I work, and some tips and insights that might help you work with me.
+If in doubt though, just ask, I am an open book and happy to share how I like to work, and happy to explore together how we can acheive outcomes together.

 #### Communication